DjPale/IsometricEdit/README.md

-# IsometricEdit (**Very**) Simple graphical editor for placing Iso
+# IsometricEdit
-spritesheets.
-Made especially for the wonderful [Kenney.nl](http://kenney.nl) Isometric assets!
-It is implemented using [Haxe](http://haxe.org/) and the new [luxe](http://luxeengine.com/) framework.
-It uses a grid as guide, but the tiles stores its own positions.
+(**Very**) Simple graphical editor for placing tiles from isometric texture atlases on staggered isometric maps.
+Made especially for the wonderful [Kenney.nl](http://kenney.nl) isometric assets!
+It is implemented using [Haxe](http://haxe.org/) and the new excellent [luxe](http://luxeengine.com/) framework.
+It snaps to a grid as guide, but the tiles stores its own positions as sprites.
 There are no max limits to maps (other than theoretical).
 Note that the tile sizes are read directly from the atlas and thus they are not limited to a fixed tile size.

-NB!
-The formats are highly non-optimized and a bit stupid (too much info per map tile instead of more information on the tile).
-In all reality, only the index number should be stored...

-## Disclaimer
-It's most likely not bug-free so usage is solely your own responsibility obviously.

-## License
+## Main features
-The source code is licensed under the MIT license
+- Use the super-cool isometric tiles by Kenney.nl 'out-of-the-box' (included)
+- Supports arbitrary tile sizes (but the snap is 64x32)
+- Open and save maps in JSON format
+- Mouse / shortcut-key based for a quick workflow
+- Flexible grouping system for quick selection of tiles
+- Create local paths on tiles and they are auto-connected on the global map
+- Global offsets on tiles to easily construct complex building structures
+- Individual tile depth adjustments to tweak special cases
+- No max width / height on maps - not sure if this is a feature or confusing :)

 ## Not supported
 The following main features are currently not supported yet